smaslennikov/civics-test/README.md

 - [ ] Automatically pull the USCIS PDF on startup and import it
 - [ ] Use localized answers for state-specific questions
 - [ ] Release a generic quizzing framework
+- [ ] Set the font size within the app

 ## Resources used